 Triple-layered to clean, disinfect, and remove allergens effectively.
 All-purpose wipes are safe for virtually all non-food-contact surfaces.
 Flexible, sealed pouches are stackable and great for travel.

 Some users have had issues with leaking packs.

 Thick, powerful wipes that are designed to kill germs and viruses on surfaces.
-Scent isn't overpowering.
+The scent isn't overpowering.
 Convenient container.
-Great for cleanup around homes, classrooms, and businesses.
+Great for clean-up around homes, classrooms, and businesses.

 Not the best pick for use on hands or other parts of the body.

 These kid-friendly wipes are alcohol-free and kill 99.9% of germs.
 Not overly soapy and don't dry out easily, making them easy to use in any cleanup situation.
 Pleasant and refreshing citrus scent.